Lattice QCD estimates of thermal photon production from the QGP

-Since $\chi_q$ and $G_H$ have the same renormalization coefficient, the ratio $G_H/(2\chi_q T)$ does not require renormalization.
 To perform the continuum extrapolation, we need lattice data for various lattice spacings at a fixed value of $\tau T$ and which may not be available for coarser lattices.
 To address this, we used cubic spline interpolation of the courser lattices to estimate the correlator at the same value of $\tau T$ for different lattice spacings.
 We determined the error on the interpolated data points through a bootstrap procedure.
 This involved performing the interpolation on each bootstrap sample.
 Once we estimated $G_H/(2\chi_q T)$ with the error at the same $\tau T$ for different lattice spacing, we performed the continuum extrapolation using the following ansatz:

 We illustrated the fitting of the above ansatz for a few values of $\tau T$ in left panel of \Cref{cont_corr}.
 Since this is a linear fit, the error bar on the continuum-extrapolated data points has been estimated using Gaussian error propagation.
 The continuum extrapolated correlator along with the correlator at finite lattice spacing is shown in the right panel of the same figure.
 We observe that the cut-off effect on this correlator at the momenta $k/T=1.57$ and $3.14$ is barely visible; however, with increasing momentum, cut-off effects start showing up when $\tau T \lesssim 0.25$.
 In contrast, the vector channel shows a significant cut-off effect due to the presence of a large UV component \cite{Ding:2016hua}.
 This also indicates that T-L correlators are dominated by the IR part of the spectral function.